Equity, Diversity and Inclusion at Writers Theatre

 - WT will continue to invest in the creation and production of BIPOC stories from BIPOC storytellers with a heightened focus on the casting and play selection process, commissions and creative teams.

 - We will focus on greater representation from BIPOC and other under-represented communities across all departments by focusing on recruitment and hiring of staff, especially our leadership team, and our board of trustees.

-- We will expand upon our anti-racism training with more internal, in-depth instruction and defined, consistent and measurable institution-wide EDI and anti-racism goals and initiatives.
+- We are expanding upon our anti-racism training for the board and staff with more internal, in-depth instruction and defined, consistent and measurable institution-wide EDI and anti-racism goals and initiatives.

-- We will continue to actively engage with our internal Anti-Racism Working Group (ARWG) for the further advancement of WT’s EDI work.
-The ARWG was created in May 2020 and includes members of WT’s staff with representation from each department.
+- We will continue to actively engage with our internal Workplace Culture and Anti-Racism Working Group (WCARWG) for the further advancement of WT’s EDI work.
+The WCARWG was created in May 2020 and includes members of WT’s staff with representation from each department.

-- Before the pandemic, staff was also in the process of creating two new cohorts: one for the LGBTQIA staff and Women Working in Theatre.
-Those mission statements have been created, and work to re-engage these two groups is in process.
+- Before the pandemic, staff was also in the process of creating an affinity group for LGBTQIA staff and has created a mission statement for this group.
+Work to re-engage this group is in process.

-- We are active participants of the Village of Glencoe’s Community Relations Forum, which is charged with community engagement initiatives on racism, social equity and community building and healing.
+- We are active participants of the Glencoe Council for Inclusion and Community, which is charged with community engagement initiatives on racism, social equity and community building and healing.